MohidFarhan/MohidFarhan.github.io/_posts 2025-08-30-Measuring-The-Universe.md

 ## Introduction

 Have you ever come across an enormous number with the words "light years" next to it?
 If yes, then naturally, one must wonder how we got to this number.
-Are these distances even real or do scientists make them up and pull them out of nowhere?
+Are these distances even real, or do scientists make them up and pull them out of nowhere?
 I mean, who will question them anyway?
 Let's answer these questions.

 Today, we will take a deep dive into the ingenious methodology of determining cosmological distances.
 We will start with methods of determining nearby objects and then progressively move to the farther objects, until we reach the edge of our universe.
-To develop an understanding of astrophysics and cosmology, understanding the methods of determining large distances is pivotal, so bear with me.
+To develop an understanding of astrophysics and cosmology, it is pivotal to understand the methods of determining large distances, so bear with me.

 ## The Stellar Parallax

 I want you to hold your thumb inches away from your eyes.
 Close your right eye while keeping the left one open and vice versa.
 Notice something?
 You may have found that your thumb shifts position relative to the background.
 This is not because your thumb magically moved when you switched eyes, but has more to do with angles and how your brain perceives depth.
 By measuring the angle of the shift and knowing the distance between your eyes, you can determine how far away your thumb is.
 And all you need is basic trigonometry.
 Why did I make you do this random task?
 That's because scientists also do the same random task to determine stellar distances, but on a much larger scale.
-Unfortunately, your eyes are too close for this method to work on distant stars since the "shift" angle is too small and impossible to measure.
+Unfortunately, your eyes are too close for this method to work on distant stars, since the "shift" angle is too small and impossible to measure.
 Then how can we use this method?

 The answer is surprisingly simple.
 You capture the star on your telescope.
 Then wait six months before doing the same again, having your telescope in the same location for maximum accuracy.
 The idea is to leverage the distance traveled by the Earth, in order to attain a large enough angle such that it is measurable.
 After 6 months, the Earth is on the other side of the Sun, implying that the "distance between our eyes" is 2 Astronomical Units (AU) in-between the stellar snapshots, where AU is the distance between the Earth and the Sun.
 This makes sense in the diagram shown below.

 Consider a nearby star observed from Earth at two opposite points in its orbit around the Sun, six months apart.
 The baseline of this observation is the diameter of Earth's orbit, which is $2~\text{AU}$, giving a right triangle with a baseline of $1~\text{AU}$, distance to the star $(d)$, and Parallax angle $(p)$, measured in arcseconds
-($\frac{1}{3600}$ of degree.)
+($\frac{1}{3600}$ of a degree.)

 ![Figure 1](/assets/images/ParallaxDiagram_ManimCE_v0.19.0.png)